ShivaniMangal/OneDirectAssignment/README.md

 # OneDirect Assignment - Flight Reservation

-This is a website built from scratch to book airplane tickets using PHP, HTML, Bootstrap and MYSQL.
+This is a website called "Winged Wanderer" built from scratch to book airplane tickets using PHP, HTML, Bootstrap and MYSQL.

 Platform Required : Xampp, MySQL and Apache